chris-mcginnis-ucsf/MULTI-seq/README.md

 If you want try out MULTI-seq reagents (for free!), fill out [this form](https://docs.google.com/forms/d/1bAzXFEvDEJse_cMvSUe_yDaPrJpAau4IPx8m5pauj3w/edit?ts=5c47a897) and send us an email (chris.mcginnis@ucsf[dot]edu; david.patterson@ucsf[dot]edu).
 MULTI-seq interfaces with any droplet microlfuidics-based scRNA-seq methodology (e.g., 10X Genomics, Drop-Seq, In-Drop, Seq-Well, etc.), and is also compatible with single-nucleus RNA-sequnencing.
 MULTI-seq can also be used simultaneously with CITE-seq/REAP-seq/Total-seq for single-cell proteomics.
 We currently supply 'kits' for 12, 24, and 96 samples, and can provide guidance about how to order sample barcode plates from IDT for users planning higher-plex experiments.
 Notably, customized sample barcodes can be ordered from IDT enabling MULTI-seq application for 5' sequencing (10X Genomics) and potentially other, yet-untested assays (e.g., scATAC-seq, scDNA-seq, immune-profiling, etc.).

+Download example dataset for trying deMULTIplex here: https://ucsf.box.com/s/ibo5t6y0a0a3dde68o5xnedjmajsujxk
+NOTE: This 8-donor PBMC experiment is different from the HMEC data used in the tutorial.
+I opted to upload these data because the HMEC data was quite large.

 ## Updates
+(07/01/2020): Added link to download example dataset -- 8-donor PBMC experiment.

 Version 1.0.2 (05/09/2019):
 * Replaced 'chemistry' argument in 'MULTIseq.preProcess' and 'MULTIseq.preProcess_allCells' with 'cell', 'umi', and 'tag' arguments for more flexible read parsing (per the suggestion from @omansn).
 Each argument takes a length-2 numerical vector specifying the beginning and ending positions of the cell barcode (e.g., cell=c(1,16) for 10X), UMI (e.g., umi=c(17,28) for 10X V3 chemistry), and sample tag (e.g., tag=c(1,8) for MULTI-seq).
 Note: CellID and UMI sequences are assumed to be on R1, while sample tag sequences are assumed to be on R2.